Machine-Learning-DRSPM-UPV/Unidad-1-Actividad-Clasificacion/README.md

 # Unidad-1-Actividad-2

-A continuación se presentan algunas actividades que se deberán realizar para el día *10/02/2019*, las *06:59:00* cuales se deberán subir a la plataforma *github classroom*.
+A continuación se presentan algunas actividades las cuales se deberán subir a la plataforma *github classroom*.
 Siga las instrucciones y/o conteste lo que se pide.

 * Try Support Vector Machine regressor (cklearn.svm.SVR), with various hyperparameters such as kernel="linear" (with various values for the C hyperparameter) or kernel="rbf" (with various values for the C and gamma hyperparameters).
 Don't worry about what these hyperparameters mean for now.
 How does the best SVR predictor perform?.
 * Try replacing GridSearchCV with RandomizedSearchCV.